 of the physical facts they relate.”
 The end.
 Aug 7, 1902

-would be most interesting today to find exactly where the house once stood, given
+would be most interesting today to find exactly where the house once

-real?
+Was the haunting real?
 Hauntings are as old as mankind.
 Most true

 create more questions than answers as they tend to defy logic and

 the natural laws of physics while terrifying any unfortunate witnesses.

 In late Victorian America it was not a custom to discuss such matters

 openly as it is today.
-Modern America embraces everything about ghosts and ghostly
+Modern America embraces everything about ghosts

-out of geeky regular people who believe their
+creating celebrities out of geeky regular people who believe their